mattiaferrarini/hackathons-italy/README.md

 pip install -r requirements.txt
 ```

-Run the parser and the RSS feed generator:
+Run the scraper and the RSS feed generator (in this order):
 ```bash
 python scraper.py
 python rss_generator.py